 13. What happens to your personal documents after mortgage closing?

-How long will your personal documents be stored and where is important information for you to know.
+How long will your personal documents be stored.
 A bank or lender will have a policy in place on how long your documents are stored.

 14. What are the company’s turnaround times for appraisal, underwriting, loan approval condition review, and overall settlement dates?

-Responsiveness is a key component to getting into your new home, and this completely depends on the lender’s time management.
+Responsiveness is a key component to getting into your new home.
+This depends on the lender’s time management.
 I highly recommend asking your lender and real estate agent what to expect before entering into the mortgage loan process.
-If you are already in process and it’s not happening within a 5-7 day turnaround, contact your lender or attorney.
 If the process is delayed you could lose the bid on the home.
 The mortgage lender who can expedite the mortgage process is the best chance you have to guarantee the closing for your new home.

 15. How will they keep in touch with you and report status during the transaction?

-Hint: “don’t worry we’ll call you as needed” is not the right answer.
+Hint: “Don’t worry we’ll call you as needed” is not the right answer.
 Is there an automated email system?
-Is there online status access?
-Is there a weekly pre-scheduled phone call?
+Does the lender have online status access?
+Would you have a weekly pre-scheduled phone call?
 If not, I would consider it a red flag.
 As a precaution, set up appointments on your phone or in your calendar to request status updates from your lender and agent throughout the mortgage loan and home buying process.
 The communication between you and your lender should be clear and informative every step of the way.